Skip to main content

 Homebrew will install Helm as a dependency of Helmfile.

-command to add the required plugins to your Helm installation:
+Once you have Helmfile, use init to add the required plugins to your Helm installation.
+Run this command in a terminal window:

 helmfile init

-Helmfile requires these plugins for Helm:
+Helmfile uses these plugins for Helm: diff, helm-git, s3 and secrets.

 Enabling Autocompletion #

-.
+To enable autocompletion for Helmfile in a shell, use helmfile completion.
 For example, to add autocompletion for the fish shell, run this command:

 helmfile completion fish > ~/.config/fish/completions/helmfile.fish